ChaseMiles/Tutorial-for-basic-functions-in-markdown/MarkdownTutorialPage2.md

 # **Creating Lists**

 ## Unordered List
-* To start a list add two asterick's before and after your header to bold your topic.
+* To start a list add two astericks before and after your header to bold your topic.
 * Just add one asterick for each subject line after your header to create bullets!
   * To create a sub-bullet, hit the tab button once before you insert an asterick!
   * Creating lists are very simple!